 Designation of a Radiation Safety Officer (RSO)

 An RSO is a qualified expert, such as a health physicist, responsible for overseeing and managing a medical office’s radiation protection policies and procedures.
-And as always, for any specific questions about shielding or dosimeter badge use, always check with your RSO.
+As always, for any specific questions about shielding or dosimeter badge use, always check with your RSO.

 Establishment of a Radiation Safety Committee